intelagense/rwxrob/README.md

 the live chats I created and ran for CEO Phil Knight, John McEnroe, Michael Johnson, and others.

-## Personal Site
+## Radical Personal Transparency

-I maintain a personal web site at [`robs.io`](https://robs.io) with a sort-of running stream of consciousness I call notes (I hate the term blog).
-Nothing I've written there represents any entity for which I have ever worked professionally.
+While I'm a big fan of privacy and regularly champion companies and products that promote it, I'm also a big fan of "radical transparency" in everything I do, which is why this site and repo contain so much personal information including a [personal log](log).
+(I've always hated the term blog.)
+Just remember, nothing I've written  represents any entity with which I have ever been associated in any capacity.